kevinjameshilton/CS122B-Billing-Service/README.md

 </table>

 ## Cart Retrieve
 Retrieve's all items from the user's cart with some movie details.
 If the user has the `Premium` Role then we should report back with the "discounted rate".
+(Refer to [Formula for applying the discount](#formula-for-applying-the-discount) on how to do this for `Premium` users)

 ### Path
 ```http